nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Refer to the [Features](#features) below for details of each command.

+1. All sample data in TutorsPet can be cleared at once using the `clear` command.

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

 --------------------------------------------------------------------------------------------------------------------